 - Take out the partially baked aubergines from the oven and turn the heat down to 180C/350F.

-- Then uncover the baking dish, and if you prefer, sprinkle some grated cheese over.
+- Then uncover the baking dish (and check if it needs topping up with a little more water), and if you prefer, sprinkle some grated cheese over.
 Bake further 10 minutes or until they are tender and the aubergines/eggplants are nicely browned on top.

 - Serve warm or at room temperature, with pide ekmek or crusty bread aside.